rahilsoft/armanvarzesh-v128/.github/SECURITY.md

 We support security fixes on the default branch.

 ## Reporting a Vulnerability
-Please report (non-publicly) via security@your-org.example.
+Please report (non-publicly) via rahilsoft@live.com.
 We will acknowledge within 48 hours.

 ## Handling Secrets
 - No real secrets in the repository.